PCSX2/pcsx2-net-www/docs/post/controllers.md

 When setting up your wheel device, you must pick the PS2 wheel that closest matches your PC wheel.
 Failing to do so may result in broken or missing FFB (Force Feedback), or unresponsive steering.

-1. Driving Force: 270 degree, no FFB
+1. Driving Force: 270 degree, no FFB.
-2. GT Force: 270 degree, FFB supported
+2. GT Force: 270 degree, FFB supported.
-3. Driving Force Pro: 900 degree, no FFB
+3. Driving Force Pro: 900 degree, no FFB.
-4. Driving Force Pro (rev11.02): 900 degree, FFB supported
+4. Driving Force Pro (rev11.02): 900 degree, FFB supported.

 :::caution
 Some games may not support FFB on certain wheel types, even if that wheel supports FFB.
 Even if this is the case, do not switch your emulated PS2 wheel to a type which does not match your PC wheel.